Channels

 async fn worker(id, ch) {

-for await task in ch {
+async for task in ch {

 print("Worker {id} processing: {task}")